Skip to main content

 The assistant will:

-1. Extract the deployment key from the selected code
+1. Resolve the deployment key using search_entities

 2. Use query_analytics with the deployment filter